devplayer0/fyp/report.md

 running a significant number of existing services, which influenced the deployment methodology.

+\newpage

-As state previously, the installation of Submitty demands quite a specific environment: a Ubuntu 18.04 Server VM [@submitty_installation].
+As stated previously, the installation of Submitty demands quite a specific environment: a Ubuntu 18.04 Server VM [@submitty_installation].
 Due to limited hypervisor capacity on the server, an LXD-based container was used instead (an existing VM had resources available to allocate to a number of LXD